UsefullData/Auto_Shifts_Arrangement_System/README.md

 # Auto-Shift Arrangement System
 ### Developed by Team UsefulData

 ![Project Status](https://img.shields.io/badge/Status-Active-success)
 ![Language](https://img.shields.io/badge/Language-C%2B%2B%20%7C%20Python%20%7C%20HTML-blue)

 ## 📖 Overview
+The **Auto-Shift Arrangement System** was designed and built as a final project for our **Data Structure Course**.

-The **Auto-Shift Arrangement System** is a hybrid software solution designed to solve complex staff scheduling problems efficiently.
-It utilizes a **Greedy Algorithm** written in high-performance C++ to calculate optimal shift distributions, ensuring fair workload balance and meeting daily staffing requirements.
+It demonstrates the practical application of advanced data structures (Heaps, Priority Queues, Vectors) to solve real-world scheduling problems.
+The system utilizes a **Greedy Algorithm** in C++ to calculate optimal shift distributions, ensuring fair workload balance and meeting daily staffing requirements.

 To make the system accessible, we built a modern web interface using **Python (Flask)**, allowing managers to input constraints and view generated schedules in a dashboard without touching the command line.